reactioon/rdata/README.md

 The usage of the RDATA is restricted to reactioon users, so the user needs a reactioon account and RTN to use it inside of their project.

-The current version of RDATA is open and free to use to anyone, and can be used until 12/28/2023, after which the software will expire and stop.
-After that, the user must upgrade to the next version.
+The current version of RDATA is open and free to test, in the future newest versions will be available only with a license that will be payed with RTN.

 ## Next steps